crisfeim/cli-bearpublish/README.md

 ### Site Generation

 - `BearSiteBuilder`: Builds `BearSite` with the needed data.
-- `BearSiteRenderer`: Renders a `BearSite` with the provided renderers.
+- `BearSiteRenderer`: Builds a `BearSiteRendered` with provided renderers from `BearSite`.
-- `BearSiteGenerator`: Writes rendered site to output url and copies media files.
+- `BearSiteGenerator`: Writes `BearSiteRendered`  to disk (output url) and copies provided media files (files & images folders).
-- `BearPublisher`: Composes the generator with the data providers and needed renderers.
+- `BearPublisher`: Composes the generator with the data passed data providers and needed renderers.
-- `BearPublisherComposer`: Composes the publisher with data coming from the bear database and ui renders.
+- `BearPublisherComposer`: Composes the publisher with defaults (data coming from the bear database and ui renders from the ui module)
-- `BearPublisherCLI`: command-line interface using `ArgumentParser`.
+- `BearPublisherCLI`: command-line interface using `ArgumentParser` that consumes `BearPublisherComposer`.

 ## Installation & Usage